nicholasklick/sast/docs/HOW_IT_WORKS.md

 ## Summary

-KodeCD SAST performs static analysis in these key stages:
+Gittera SAST performs static analysis in these key stages:

 1. **Parse** source code into an Abstract Syntax Tree (AST)
 2. **Build** symbol tables to track variables and scopes